kube-rs/website/docs/controllers/reconciler.md

 }
 ```

-Is this a good optimization?
-Can we avoid calling set timestamps over and over again?

-Unfortunately, this reasoning is **flawed**; if the timestamp creation fails after the pod got created the first time, the second action will **never** get done!
+Now, what happens if the timestamp creation fails after the pod got created?
+The second action will **never** get done!

 !!! warning "Reconciler interruptions"